michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.8.13 =
+- Optimized the `category` and `url` unit types to reduce PA API requests when no items are found.
 - Fixed an issue that some products of the Types option of category units have been no longer available.

 = 3.8.12 - 03/30/2019 =